Having trouble playing the video above? Visit YouTube

 At its annual meeting on September 3, 2009, the Toronto Port Authority announced that it would rename the airport after William Avery "Billy" Bishop, a Canadian First World War flying ace and Victoria Cross recipient.

-Factoid: This same year, the Toronto Port Authority chose 100 per cent renewable energy from Bullfrog Power for all its operations, including Billy Bishop Airport
+That same year, the Toronto Port Authority chose 100 per cent renewable energy from Bullfrog POwer for all its operations, including Billy Bishop Toronto City Airport.
+Billy Bishop in a plane cockpit, closeup

 old airport terminal